apache/druid/docs/querying/sql.md

 SELECT * FROM druid.foo WHERE dim1 like CONCAT('%', CAST (?
 AS VARCHAR), '%')
 ```

 Dynamic parameters can even replace arrays, reducing the parsing time.
-Refer to parameters in [api request-body](../api-reference/sql-api.md#request-body) for usage.
+Refer to the parameters in the [API request body](../api-reference/sql-api.md#request-body) for usage.

 ```sql
 SELECT arrayColumn from druid.table where ARRAY_CONTAINS(?, arrayColumn)